A dabba is a metal tin.

 Black mustard seeds are usually fried quickly in oil to give a hot and spicy flavour once the seeds have popped.
 When fried, the taste is nutty rather than fiery.

-Turmeric powder is a bright yellow spice powder made from dried turmeric rhizomes, and has a warm, earthy and musky flavour.
+Turmeric powder is a bright yellow spice powder made from dried turmeric rhizomes.
+It has has a warm, earthy and musky flavour.
 The whole fresh rhizome can be used, too.